Yan Gamarnik: Biography

 Gamarnik was born in Zhytomyr in a Jewish family as Jakov Tzudikovich Gamarnik.
-He attended the St Petersburg Psychoneurological Institute and the Law School of Kyiv University.
-In 1917 he became a member and the secretary of the Kyiv Committee of the Communist Party of the Soviet Union.
-From 1921 to 1923 Gamarnik was a chairman of the Kyiv city council (see Mayor of Kyiv).
-During his administration, Kyiv was divided into five districts.
+He attended the St Petersburg Psychoneurological Institute and the Law School of Kiev University.
+In 1917 he became a member and the secretary of the Kiev Committee of the Communist Party of the Soviet Union.
+From 1921 to 1923 Gamarnik was a chairman of the Kiev city council.
+During his administration, Kiev was divided into five districts.
 He went through many Communist Party positions, both civil and military, e.g. a First Secretary of the Belarusian Communist Party of Belorussia from December 1928 to October 1929.

 He was instrumental in preparing the 10-year development plan for the Far-Eastern region of the USSR.
 He was a member of the Central Committee elected by the 17th Congress of the All-Union Communist Party (Bolsheviks).
 He attended the Plenum of 23 February 1937.

 An idealist, Gamarnik was a staunch supporter of Marshal Tukhachevsky's drive to make USSR a military superpower.
-In 1937 Gamarnik was accused of participating in an anti-Soviet conspiracy after the Case of Trotskyist Anti-Soviet Military Organization; however, shortly before the trial, he had actually been called upon by the Soviet government to be one of the judges for the accused.
-He insisted on Tukhachevsky's innocence and later committed suicide before he could be punished for his actions.
+In 1937 Gamarnik was accused of participating in an anti-Soviet conspiracy after the Case of Trotskyist Anti-Soviet Military Organization.
+The Politburo of the Soviet Communist Party ordered the decision "to remove Comrades Gamarnik and Aronshtam from their work in the People's Commissariat of Defense and to exclude them from the Military Council, as workers who were in close group ties with Yakir, who has now been expelled from the party for participation in a military-fascist conspiracy."
+The next day, on May 31, 1937, head of the Directorate for the Command Staff of the Red Army On May 30, 1937, the Politburo of the Central Committee of the All-Union Communist Party (Bolsheviks) made a decision: "To remove Comrades Gamarnik and Aronshtam from their work in the People's Commissariat of Defense and to exclude them from the Military Council, as workers who were in close group ties with Yakir, who has now been expelled from the party for participation in a military-fascist conspiracy."

+On May 31, 1937, I.V.
+Smorodinov and A.S.
+Bulin of the People's Commissariat of Defense informed Gamarnik about the decisions of the Politburo, and told him that had he was dismissed from the ranks of the Red Army.
+Immediately after their departure, Gamarnik shot himself on the eve of his inevitable arrest.
+Another explanation of his death is that Garmanik insisted on the innocence of General Mikhail Tukhachevsky's on separate charges "and was soon killed by Stalin's men."
 Only after this was he added to the list of conspirators.
 He was rehabilitated posthumously by the CC CPSU and Nikita Khrushchev in 1955.